Press photographer

 Career prospects

-To progress your career, it's vital to keep up to date with advances in technology.
+To progress your career, it's vital to keep up to date with technological advances.
 Photographers now spend more and more time on computers improving their pictures and most have the means to email, retouch and print images on the spot.
-Digital photographic libraries can be created on the internet with easy-to-use software, enabling your work to be viewed and sold all over the world.
+Digital photographic libraries can be created on the internet with easy-to-use software, enabling your work to be viewed and sold around the world.

 As well as improving your skills, you can develop your career as a press photographer in several ways, including:

-It may not always be easy to move between different fields of photography.
-Once you've specialised in one area, you may find you're pigeonholed by clients.
+It may not always be easy to move between different fields of photography as once you've specialised in one area you may find clients pigeonhole you.

 There is a structured career path within local papers.
 You'll start as a junior press photographer before moving on to a senior press photographer role.
 From here you'll progress to chief photographer or ultimately picture editor.
-You may be required to take courses in management and team leadership in order to progress.
+Taking courses in management and team leadership may help you progress.